Franciscans: Other Christian traditions

 There are Franciscan orders in Lutheran Churches, including the Order of Lutheran Franciscans, the Evangelical Sisterhood of Mary, and the Evangelische Kanaan Franziskus-Bruderschaft (Kanaan Franciscan Brothers).
 Established in 2006, the Order of St. Francis-Lutheran (OSF-L) operates under the auspices of the Lutheran Church-International.
 The OSF-L is based in St. Catharines, Ontario, Canada.

 In the United States, the Evangelical Society of the Cross Franciscan (the Lutheran Third Order of St. Francis) was founded in 1988 in Orlando, Florida.
 It was blessed by Bishop Lavern Franzen of the Evangelical Lutheran Church in America.

 One of the results of the Oxford Movement in the Anglican Communion during the 19th century was the re-establishment of religious orders in the Church of England, including some of Franciscan inspiration.
 The principal Anglican communities in the Franciscan tradition are the Community of St. Francis (women, founded 1905) (CSF), the Poor Clares of Reparation (PCR), the Society of Saint Francis (men, founded 1934)(SSF), the Community of St. Clare (women, enclosed) (OSC), and the Order of St. Francis (men, founded in 2003).
 There is a Third Order known as the Third Order Society of St Francis (TSSF), and the Lesser Franciscans.
 There is an order of Sisters of St. Clare in the Puget Sound area of Washington state (Diocese of Olympia), the Little Sisters of St. Clare.

-There are some small Franciscan communities within Continental Reformed Churches and the Old Catholic Church.
+There are some small Franciscan communities within the Old Catholic Church.
+There are also some in the Continental Reformed Churches.

-There are associations of Franciscan inspiration that describe themselves as ecumenical—accepting Christians of all denominations, the Order of Ecumenical Franciscans being an example.
+There are associations of Franciscan inspiration that describe themselves as ecumenical - accepting Christians of all denominations, the Order of Ecumenical Franciscans being an example.
 The Companions of Francis Apostolic Religious Institute (CFARI), with its roots in independent Catholicism, is a dispersed, egalitarian and ecumenical order of Franciscans based in Pasadena, California, with vowed members in California, Arizona and New Mexico.
 CFARI members live among the populations they serve and are self supporting in their ministry.